Where to sled, skate, snowshoe

 Teton Village Commons ice rink: Free skating; rentals available in warming hut next to rink.
 Opens mid-December.

-"Winter Wonderland" on Town Square: Run by Grand Teton Skating Association, skating is free — rentals cost $5 —and it is open from 4:30-9 p.m.
+"Winter Wonderland" on Town Square: Run by Grand Teton Skating Association, skating is free — rentals cost $15 —and it is open from 4:30-9 p.m.
 Tues.-Fri., and noon to 9 on weekends; hot chocolate is available in the Stage Stop building.
-New this year: Free group skating lessons for all ages between 1:30 and 3 p.m. on Saturdays and Sundays.
-Offered through the end of February, the skating association is holding three 20-minute sessions each day.

 Powderhorn Park Rink: Family skate time is noon-8:30 p.m. daily and hockey sticks are allowed on Tuesday and Thursday only; free

-Rodeo Grounds Rink: The rink is open to the public from noon to 5:30 p.m.
-Mondays through Thursdays, and from noon to 9 p.m.
+Rodeo Grounds Rink: The rink is open to the public from noon to 9 p.m.
+Mondays and Wednesdays, noon-5:30 p.m.
+Tuesdays and Thursdays, and from noon-9 p.m.
 Fridays through Sundays; free

-Owen Bircher Park Rink: Located in Wilson across from Old Wilson Schoolhouse; family skate time is noon-2 p.m.; free
+Owen Bircher Park Rink: Located in Wilson across from Old Wilson Schoolhouse; family skate time is noon-2 p.m.; rink is open 11 a.m.-8:30 p.m. daily; free

-Alta Park Rink: Located in Alta on Ski Hill Road, east of Driggs, Idaho; open noon-dark daily
+Alta Park Rink: Located in Alta on Ski Hill Road, east of Driggs, Idaho; open 9 a.m.-dark daily

 anytime from 4-6:30 p.m.